mckenzied/iterative-prisoners-dilemma_3_2/README.md

 2. Click edit

-3. Replace the old code with your code
+3. Replace the old section of code with your code

 4. Enter a description at the bottom of the page